barryclark/jekyll-now/pensieve.md

 ---
 layout: default
 ---
 Benjis [Denkarium](https://harrypotter.fandom.com/wiki/Pensieve) helps to persist some of my chaotic memories.
-The Pensieve or Denkarium on german itself is a magical device used to review these memories.
+The Pensieve (Denkarium on german) itself, is a magical device used to review these memories.

 <div class="memories">
   {% for memory in site.memories %}